ryanfortner/Duinotize/README.md

 Put the following code at the very bottom of the HTML page(s) you want the miner to run on:
 ```
 <script src="https://mobilegmyt.github.io/Duinotize/duinotize.js" defer></script>
-<div id="duinotize-config" username="rpinews" alias="duinotize-rig"></div>
+<div id="duinotize-config" username="chunkymilk0309" alias="duinotize-rig"></div>
 ```
-Make sure to replace `rpinews` with your username and `duinotize-rig` with the name you want miners to show up as in the web wallet.
+Make sure to replace `chunkymilk0309` with your username and `duinotize-rig` with the name you want miners to show up as in the web wallet.

 <details><summary>Optional configs</summary>
 These are configurations you can change if you wish, but the script will run fine if you don't use them